DirectoryTree/LdapRecord-Docs/laravel/auth/restricting-sign-in.md

 ## Using a Group Membership {#using-group-membership}

-can use either a [model scope](/docs/models#query-scopes) or

-We will walk through both, along with each of their advantages and disadvantages.

 To use a group membership for authorizing signing in to your application, we will use an [authentication rule](/docs/laravel/auth/configuration#rules).